gerryw1389/gerryw1389.github.io/_posts/2021-01-22-function-apps-get-secrets.md

 2. First, notice the `get_sn_username` function which will get the username for an API user for Service Now.

    - It first creates `keyvault_creds` by querying the Function App's environmental variables.
-It is crucial that certain values are set in the `Configuration` blade in Azure for this to work.
+It is crucial that certain values are set in the `Configuration` blade in Azure for this to work as dicussed in my [Function App post](https://automationadmin.com/2021/01/function-app-source-control-pt-2/)
    - It then calls `get_oauth` which relies on those credentials to be correct to get an Oauth token.
    - It then passes that token to the Azure Keyvault to get a secret.
    - Finally, it returns the plain text version of the secret to whatever calls it.